 • There may or may not be a relaxation area with chairs where you can chill out afterwards, some serve hot tea.
 Take full advantage and time to really enjoy the experience

 If the idea of walking around nude fills you with dread, you can always stay in a hotel and rest assured you will be served up with the same boring experience you would find in any city around the world.
 However, if you are after an authentic experience but don’t feel the need to flash the flesh, another option is to find a Japanese Inn which has a “kashikiriburo,” or private and reservable bath.
 This way you can have your authentic bath experience, but also have a lock on the door to stop the people staring at your full body tattoo.

 If like me and you prefer to be a Roman in Rome, you’ll find that the humble Japanese Onsen is a place where people go to forget their worries, relax and recharge.
-I can’t say that my experiences in Japan have transformed me into a dedicated nudist, but it did leave me more comfortable in my own skin.
+I can’t say that my naked japan experiences have transformed me into a dedicated nudist, but it did leave me more comfortable in my own skin.